apache/cloudberry-site/versioned_docs/version-2.x/sys-admin/routine-maintain-tasks.md

 5. Reset the `xid_stop_limit` to its original value.
 6. Restart Apache Cloudberry.

-For information about the configuration parameters, see the *Apache Cloudberry Reference Guide*.

 For information about transaction ID wraparound see the [PostgreSQL documentation](https://www.postgresql.org/docs/12/index.html).

 ### System catalog maintenance